galaxyproject/training-material/topics/fair/tutorials/fair-persistent-identifiers/tutorial.md

 # Using persistent identifiers (PIDs)

-Identifiers are an important theme within the FAIR principles, arguably being foundational; they are considered two of the pillars for the FAIR principles, since they are crucial for Findable (F) and Accessible (A) principles.
+Identifiers are an important theme within the FAIR principles, arguably being foundational; they are considered two of the pillars for the FAIR principles since they are crucial for Findable (F) and Accessible (A) principles.

 Identifiers are an eternal reference to a digital resource such as a dataset and its metadata.
 They provide the information required to reliably identify, verify and locate your research data.

 Commonly, a persistent identifier is a unique record ID in a database, or a unique URL that takes a researcher to the data in question in a database.
 Persistent identifiers (PIDs) have to be unique so that only one dataset can be identified by this identifier.
 In addition to the identifier being unique, it needs to be persistent.
 When depositing or hosting data, you should ensure the longevity of this persistence meets your requirements, which may require reading specific database policies regarding identifier policy.

-Since FAIR permits withdrawal of data, the FAIR Principles combat the potential for broken URLs by stating:  _“Metadata are accessible, even when the data are no longer available.”_  (FAIR Principle A2).
+Since FAIR permits the withdrawal of data, the FAIR Principles combat the potential for broken URLs by stating:  _“Metadata are accessible, even when the data are no longer available.”_  (FAIR Principle A2).
 This means the link (PID) remains valid, displaying all the original metadata of the record even though the data is no longer available.

 **It is important to note that when you upload your data to a public repository, the repository will create this ID for you automatically**.

-Based on [how to FAIR](https://howtofair.dk/how-to-fair/persistent-identifiers/), there are many resources that can help you find databases to assign PIDs to your data.
+Based on [how to FAIR](https://howtofair.dk/how-to-fair/persistent-identifiers/), many resources can help you find databases to assign PIDs to your data.
 One of these resources is [FAIRsharing](https://fairsharing.org/) something we’ve already encountered in the previous episodes.
 [FAIRsharing](https://fairsharing.org/), provides a list of databases grouped by domains and organisations.

 # The structure of persistent identifiers